 You dim sum, you lose sum: best dim sum in London

 Dim sum: little parcels of edible heaven.
-Here's something you might not have known - I lived in Singapore for 11 years right up until 2019, and one thing my famalam often craves now we're back in Blighty is a bamboo steam container full of great dim sum.
-We've been doing our best to get our fix of Asian food (in between bouts of lockdown!), so were more than happy, in the name of research of course, to stuff our faces with dumplings galore, so that we could bring you our guide to the best dim sum in London...
+Having lived in Singapore for 11 years right up until 2019, one thing the London for Kidz crew often craves now we're back in Blighty is a bamboo steam container full of great dim sum.
+We've been doing our best to get our fix of Asian food so were more than happy, in the name of research of course, to stuff our faces with dumplings galore, so that we could bring you our guide to the best dim sum in London.

 Not only does this best dim sum pick have a fab name, but it also has a wonderful menu too.
 Combining Western seasonal ingredients with Asian home recipes, Ugly Dumpling has transformed the humble dumpling into a dining sensation (none of which is actually ugly).
 Don't forget to leave room for the Nutella dumplings when it comes to dessert: delectable doesn't cut it!